balderdashy/sails-docs/What-Is-Sails.md

   + Support for Grunt
     + As of Sails v0.9, all new projects come with a Gruntfile
-    + Think of Grunt to Node.js as mvn/ant is to Java, or as rake is to Ruby
+    + Grunt is to Node.js as mvn/ant is to Java, or as rake is to Ruby
     + Grunt has a strong, supportive community, and a wide array of plugins and build tools
     + Adding support for your favorite template engine or css/js preprocessor is as easy as modifying your project's Gruntfile
   + Asset bundling